kusti8/rpi-transfer/README.md

 ## Files

 The main script is called rpi-transfer, and everything in there is what runs.
 Nothing else.
 Not many comments are included, which is one thing to add, but most of it should be self explanatory.
+Under rpi_transfer are the EDIT-AND-DELETE.txt and INSTRUCTION.txt base files, and under debian are the settings for building the final .deb file.

+## Todo:
+- Clean up NOOBS redundancy in code
+- Add settings file
+- Add comments in code

+## Quickstart:
+A quickstart is availible on the forum announcement:

 ## License
 This is distrubuted under the GNU General Public License v2.0.
 A copy of this license is included.